MicrosoftDocs/dynamics365smb-docs/business-central/admin-manual-synchronization-of-table-mappings.md

 2. Choose the **Synchronize Modified Records** action, and then choose **Yes**.

 ## Synchronize Individual Table Mappings
 You can use the **Integration Table Mappings** page to run a synchronization job specific table mappings.
-This will synchronize data in all coupled records in the [!INCLUDE[d365fin](includes/d365fin_md.md)] table and Common Data Service entity that are defined by the table mapping.
+This will synchronize data in all coupled records in the [!INCLUDE[d365fin](includes/d365fin_md.md)] table and [!INCLUDE[d365fin](includes/cds_long_md.md)] entity that are defined by the table mapping.
 By default, only records that have been modified since the last time they were synchronized will be synchronized.

 By modifying the integration table mapping in advance, you can configure the synchronization job to create new records in the destination solution for uncoupled records in the source.